Consumer’s minds have changed; immersive technologies are no longer niche and unattainable. They’re for all of us.

 Augmented Reality Glasses & Headsets

-This year will bring a vast impact from all-in-one (AIO) augmented reality devices has yet to be felt.
+The vast impact from all-in-one (AIO) augmented reality devices has yet to be felt.
 A major accelerant for augmented reality will be the sheer number of these devices soon available in Australia and the world.

 Whether it’s Apple’s heavily awaited AR glasses, or Microsoft’s HoloLens 2.
 Or, any number of recently released AR headsets; Epson MOVERIO BT-300, Everysight Raptor, Google Glass Enterprise Edition, Kopin SOLOS, Toshiba dynaEdge AR100 Viewer, Vuzix Blade Smart Glasses, ThirdEye Gen X2, Vuzix M300.

-In the four months between January and May 2020 Microsoft saw a 13x increase in HoloLens 2 use for remote assistance, since January 2020.
+In the four months between January and May 2020 Microsoft saw a 13x increase in HoloLens 2 use for remote assistance (since January 2020).
 For the Perth based Rio Tinto Operations Centre, Viewport sourced 20 Hololens 2 headsets for Rio at the peak of lockdown, providing setup, training and support so they could continue operations while adhering to social distancing guidelines.

 It’s not hard to see that people’s minds have changed; immersive technologies are no longer niche and unattainable.
 They’re for all of us.